-Matthew Schlimm is assistant professor of Old Testament at the University of Dubuque Theological Seminary.
-His newest book is This Strange and Sacred Scripture: Wrestling with the Old Testament and Its Oddities (Baker Academic).
+Matthew Schlimm is professor of Old Testament at the University of Dubuque Theological Seminary.
+He has written several books, including This Strange and Sacred Scripture and 70 Hebrew Words Every Christian Should Know.

 My daughter wants to know.
 Even as a biblical scholar, I don’t have a good answer.